 Be safe, bring plenty of water and have a blast!

-Continuing with hiking locations near the Tempe area, the Superstition Mountains are relatively close and provide many trails.
-The Superstitions are a wonderful place to hike all year round.
-However, I prefer the Spring and Summer times, due to the wildflowers that abundantly bloom.
-This year’s weather has provided a perfect environment for wildflowers, filling the land with vibrant fields of yellow and red along the Superstition trails.
-For those who enjoy photographing nature , the flora allows for postcard-material pictures.
+The Superstition Mountains are relatively close to the Phoenix area with a wide range of trails varying in lengths from backpacking trips to day hikes.
+The Superstitions are a wonderful place to hike all year round; however, I prefer the Spring and Summer times, due to the wildflowers that abundantly bloom.
+Arizona’s monsoons provide a perfect environment for wildflowers, filling the land with vibrant fields of yellow and red along the Superstition trails.
+For those who enjoy photographing nature , the flora allows for postcard-material photographs.

-The Peralta trail remains one of my favorite hikes of the Superstitions.
-The path follows the dry creek bed of the Peralta Canyon through the first mile or so of the hike, before climbing to the top of the mountain range.
-At the end, there is a gorgeous view of the valley below with Weaver’s needle reaching out from the middle.
-Weaver’s needle is a column of rock extending approximately one thousand feet above the valley to an elevation of about 4,500 feet.
+The Peralta trail is, without a doubt, one of the most popular trails, yet also one of my favorites.
+The path follows a dry creek bed of the Peralta Canyon through the first mile or so of the hike, before turning into switchbacks that take you to the top of the mountain range.
+At the end, there is a gorgeous view of the valley below with Weaver’s needle reaching out from the heart.
+Weaver’s needle, a column of rock, extends approximately 1,000 feet above the valley to an elevation of about 4,500 feet.

 After rainy weather, the beginning creek fills with water, providing a few luxurious wading areas in rock baths, perfect for cooling off during the summer’s blazing heat.